perladvent/perldotcom/content/article/_pub_2011_08_whats-wrong-with-sort-and-how-to-fix-it.md

 to be sorted.

-For example, in the English language, surnames with Scottish patronymics starting with â¹Mcâº or â¹Macâº, like *MacKinley* and *McKinley*, not only count as completely identical synonyms for sorting purposes, they go before any other surname that begins with â¹Mâº, and so precede surnames like *Mables* or *Machado*.
+For example, in the English language, surnames with Scottish patronymics starting with ‹Mc› or ‹Mac›, like *MacKinley* and *McKinley*, not only count as completely identical synonyms for sorting purposes, they go before any other surname that begins with ‹M›, and so precede surnames like *Mables* or *Machado*.

 Yes, really.